 We are happy to host an interview with Vitaliy Kolos, the man behind the famous turmoil with Webdesign.org and T-Mobile.
-When it occurred it was widely discussed on various websites.
-5 days later Webdesign.org was penalized by Google for selling links.
+When it occurred, it was widely discussed on various websites.
+Five days later, Webdesign.org was penalized by Google for selling links.
 Vitaliy decided to shed some light on the situation.

 Can you introduce yourself?
-How long you’re in the SEO branch?
+How long have you been in the SEO branch?

 I’m Vitaliy Kolos.
-Coming from tech support background, I got a chance to do SEO for a few sites, including WebDesign.org.
-I’ve been doing SEO for about 3 years now.
+Coming from a tech support background, I got a chance to do SEO for a few sites, including WebDesign.org.
+I’ve been doing SEO for about three years now.

-How do you see the latest changes to Google algorithm?
+How do you see the latest changes to Google’s algorithm?

-Can you give us a little background on the situation that occurred with T-mobile and Webspam team?
+Can you give us a little background on the situation that occurred with the T-Mobile and the Webspam team?

-As a matter of fact, we used to sell text links back in the day (now we aren’t) and many of them were long-term ones.
+As a matter of fact, we used to sell text links back in the day (now we aren’t), and many of them were long-term ones.
 Iacquire.com purchased such a link for T-Mobile.com about two years ago.
-Before I went any further, I had contacted Iacquire.com and wondered if they would like to renew the text link.
-They replied that they are not working with T-Mobile.com any more.
-I decided to contact T-mobile.com directly after that.
+Before I went any further, I contacted Iacquire.com and wondered if they would like to renew the text link.
+They replied that they are not working with T-Mobile.com anymore.
+I decided to contact T-Mobile.com directly after that.
 I was able to contact them via Twitter only.
-In the beginning I did realize that we were talking in public.
+In the beginning, I did realize that we were talking in public.
 I even asked them to get back to me via email.
-Once I’ve got a reply that it’s not possible, I somehow forgot that we were talking in public and said what I said loud and clear :) That’s basically how it all happened.
-By the way, a T-mobile representative replied to my email with the following message,”I do not know who you are, but wanted to be clear T-Mobile does not buy links nor does it engage in any practices associated with it.”
+Once I got a reply that it was not possible, I somehow forgot that we were talking in public and said what I said loud and clear. 🙂 That’s basically how it all happened.
+By the way, a T-Mobile representative replied to my email with the following message,”I do not know who you are, but I wanted to be clear T-Mobile does not buy links nor does it engage in any practices associated with it.”

-Was your conversation on Twitter an effect of a bigger plan or a totally unpredicted activity?
+Was your conversation on Twitter an effect of a bigger plan or a totally unpredictable activity?

 No, there’s no bigger plan behind it.
 It’s just my absentmindedness.
 And there’s nothing else to it.

-Do you think that in such a highly-competitive space as SEM industry, it’s possible to achieve great effects without going into a grey/black hat?
+Do you think that in such a highly competitive space as the SEM industry, it’s possible to achieve great effects without going into a grey/black hat?

-Needless to say that grey and black hat methods work less and less.
+The grey and black hat methods work less and less.
 You don’t want to base your online business on those.
-Since some of them still work, online entrepreneurs are tempted to still make use of them.
-In our particular case, it was not possible to just immediately remove some long-term text links.
+Since some of them still work, online entrepreneurs are tempted to make use of them.
+In our particular case, it was not possible to immediately remove some long-term text links.
 Firstly, it would not be fair to our customers.
 Secondly, it would mean cutting employee salaries or firing people at our office.
 You can say that we were between a rock and a hard place.
 On one hand, it’s not good in terms of white hat SEO.
-On the other hand, you just can’t drastically change your business model because it can jeopardize your business anyways.
+On the other hand, you can’t drastically change your business model because it can jeopardize your business anyway.

 Do you think that it would be possible for any company to beat a professional SEO?

-Thing is, you need to make sure that your site is crawlable and visible to Google.
-Also, you need to conduct a proper keyword research.
-That said, you still can do pretty good without a professional SEO when it comes to link building in the wild.
+The thing is, you need to make sure that your site is crawlable and visible to Google.
+Also, you need to conduct proper keyword research.
+That said, you still can do pretty well without a professional SEO when it comes to link building in the wild.
 Long story short, hiring an SEO professional is more important for on-page SEO than for off-page SEO.

-Could you point out some trends, changes or your own predictions in the industry, that in your opinion will matter within the next few months?
+Could you point out some trends, changes, or your predictions in the industry that, in your opinion, will matter within the next few months?

 Well, it depends.
-I personally think that you need to do a competitor research and analyze what works for them.
-You can take a close look at what kind of backlinks they have and use the data to put together your own link building plan.
+I think that you need to do a competitor research and analyze what works for them.
+You can take a close look at what kind of backlinks they have and use the data to put together your link-building plan.
 Sure thing, you should not use any methods that are known to be frowned upon by Google.

 Any advice for people who are just starting to use SEO as their marketing channel?

 First things first.
-You need to properly setup your site so that you have a crawlable website with all important content accessible for the major search engines.
-Having taken care of your on-page SEO, you can just follow the suggestion that I pointed out above.
-Offering stuff that people want to share and link to on their own is the future of link building.
+You need to properly set up your site so that you have a crawlable website with all important content accessible to the major search engines.
+Having taken care of your on-page SEO, you can follow the suggestion that I pointed out above.
+Offering stuff that people want to share and link to on their own is the future of link-building.

 Hope that you enjoyed the interview.
 If you have any thoughts or burning questions, feel free to leave them in the comments section below!